dragandim/dragandim.github.io/pages/mydoc/mydoc_skills.md

 * Navgoco inserts an `active` class based on the navigation option keeping the accordion open.
 * Navgoco includes the expand and collapse.

 In short, the sidebar has some complex logic here.
 I've integrated Navgoco's features with the sidebar.html and sidebar data files to build the sidebar.
-It's probably the most impressive part of this theme.
-(Other themes usually aren't focused on creating hierarchies of pages, but this kind of hierarchy is important in a documentation site.)
+It's probably the most impressive part of thierarchy is important in a documentation site.)

 You can see that the `external_url` is a condition that applies a different formatting.
 Although this feature is available, I recommend putting any external navigation links in the top navigation bar instead of the side navigation bar.